Australia’s Best Beaches

 Roughly 100 beaches line the harbor and coast around Sydney, and just about all of them will provide you with that quintessential Aussie beach experience.

-Manly Beach: Half-hour ferry ride from the centre of Sydney but well worth the trip to see the surfers and beautiful people strut their stuff.
+Manly Beach: Half-hour ferry ride from the center of Sydney but well worth the trip to see the surfers and beautiful people strut their stuff.

 Bondi Beach: One of the most famous beaches in the world, it’s noisy, crowded and touristy.
 So, not the best beach but you haven’t really been to Sydney until you’ve dipped your toes in the ocean at Bondi.